determined-ai/determined/docs/manage/security/rbac.rst

 ``TokenCreator``
 ================

-The ``TokenCreator`` grants the permissions to create, view, and revoke the user's own access tokens.
+The ``TokenCreator`` grants users the ability to create, view, and revoke their own access tokens.
 It can only be assigned globally.

 ``ClusterAdmin``
 ================